Mundar/db-key/README.md

 # DBKey Macros

-The db-key macros generate a structure to be used as the fixed-size key for a key-value database.
+The db-key macros generate a structure that can used as a fixed-size key for a key-value database.
 Both macros take a prototype (or definition) structure and create a tuple struture wrapped around an array.